Ali-zain-javed/BlueEastTemplates/templates/PluginTemplate.md

 #### Component Two

-< One liner desxcription of the component >
+< One liner description of the component >

 More Info: More Info: < attach links to web or native official links if applicable >